ChenBohan/CarND-17-Motion-Planning-PID-Control/README.md

 - Your steering angle, alpha, equals a proportional factor of `tau` to the cross track error.
 What will happen to the car?
     - Car overshoots.

+- Tau, the control parameter, changes from 0.1 to 0.3.
+What happens?
+    - Oscillates faster.

 ```python
 def run(robot, tau, n=100, speed=1.0):
     x_trajectory = []